Quick Summary Hairstyles To Hide Female Pattern Baldness

 - Use a light texturising spray for added fullness.

 The hairstyle requires moderate maintenance.
-All you need is to trim every 4-6 weeks to maintain the asymmetry.
+All you need to do is trim every 4-6 weeks to maintain the asymmetry.

 8. Top Knot